g-clef/g-clef.github.io/lab/why.md

 a bunch of drives for it, but I wouldn't be at all surprised if my lab equivalent in AWS would cost that over the course of a year or so.
 I'm very lucky to have the income to be able to absorb the one-time cost spikes so that I can save more in the long run.

+## Why do this all a *second* time?

+The notes above cover why I did it the first time, why would I go to the trouble of rebuilding it again?

+Frankly, while the Google Search boxes it ran on for the first version of the lab were cool (and very colorful), they use a *lot* of power.
+The [picocluster](https://www.picocluster.com/products/pico-20-raspberry-pi4-8gb) will have just as much processing power (frankly, more) and probably more storage space per node once I add USB SSDs.
+Overall, while the picocluster was expensive, I expect it'll pay for itself in power costs within a year or so.